raith-hamzah/vari/README.md

 # Vari

-A lightweight probability and statistics library for mathematicians.
+A lightweight probability and statistics library for dealing with various distributions.